 Finally it is clear that the application of these techniques to studies of other p-block halometallate precursors will be important in designing and applying electrodeposition electrolytes for the deposition of binary and ternary p-block compounds and alloys.

 Acknowledgements

 This work was supported by EPSRC grants EP/N035437/1 and EP/K009877/1.

-The author contribution for the work presented here is as follows:

-Simon J. Reeves and Philip N. Bartlett: conception of research, experimental planning, electrochemistry data collection and analysis and writing.

-Wenjian Zhang and Gillian Reid: synthesis of chemicals, drying of solvent and discussion of speciation.

-Yasir J. Noori: development and microfabrication of electrodes for electrodeposition.